ShaunCurtis/GitHubSite/site/articles/Blazor-AllinOne.md

 </Project>
 ```

-Add a Razor Page to *Pages* called *WASM.cshtml*.
-This is the launch page for the WASM SPA.
+Add a Razor Page to *Pages* called *WASM.cshtml* - the launch page for the WASM SPA.

 ```html
 @page "/wasm"